 Sam Ferguson was born and raised in the Valley and attended kindergarten-12th grade at the Aspen School District.
 He started skiing at Snowmass as a Big Burn Bear and later found himself at AVSC in the Ridgerunner program.
 This ultimately led Sam to find Eric Knight's freestyle program.
 After competing in moguls for a couple of years, Sam found he loved jumping and moved on to skiing in the Pipe and Park.
 From there, Sam competed nationally and travelled internationally to pursue his passion and fostered many life long friendships and memories along the way.
 After attending the University of Colorado and graduating with a finance degree, he decided to head back home and give back to the program that gave him so much growing up.
 This will be his 6th year coaching at AVSC.
 When not skiing, Sam enjoys climbing, fishing, hiking and travelling.
 He recently obtained his real estate license and hopes to follow in his dad's footsteps as a realtor down the road.

-This will be Colby Lee's first year coaching with AVSC after having spent thirteen years as an athlete in the freestyle program!
+This will be Colby Lee's third year coaching with AVSC after having spent thirteen years as an athlete in the freestyle program!
 In Colby's words, "growing up as an athlete in AVSC programs, I never questioned whether or not I would return the following year.
 Now as a coach, it just feels like an exciting new step in a place I consider home."
 Colby is a USSA Level 100 Mogul coach.
 When he's not at the AVSC Clubhouse or on the hill with his athletes, Colby spends time with his family and his siblings, wire wraps stones, and enjoys any activity outside in the mountains.

 Amy Mishkin grew up in Marblehead, MA, skiing moguls and park for Sunday River.
-She then moved west to attend CU Boulder, where she competed big mountain and on thier freestyle team.
-This will be Amy's fifth season with AVSC, she's looking forward to getting to know a new group of athletes this year as well as seeing some familiar faces from last year.
+She then moved west to attend CU Boulder, where she competed big mountain and on their freestyle team.
+This will be Amy's seventh season with AVSC, she's looking forward to getting to know a new group of athletes this year as well as seeing some familiar faces from last year.
 And, of course, powder days!
 When Amy's not coaching, she's either working on her master's degree in speech language pathology or playing in the mountains.